Splunk MINT Terms of Service

 20.3.
 “Content” means materials, information, software (including machine images), data, text, audio, music, sound, video, images, photographs, graphics, messages, files, attachments, or other content.

 20.4.
-“Customer App” means a software application created by Customer that is to be run on a mobile platform (i.e., a hardware/software environment for laptops, tablets, smartphones and other portable devices, including Android, iOS, Windows Phone (WP) and such further platforms as may be supported by Splunk from time to time) and that includes the Splunk SDK.
+“Customer App” means a software application created by Customer that is to be run on a mobile platform (i.e., a hardware/software environment for laptops, tablets, smartphones and other portable devices, including Android, iOS, Windows Phone (WP) and such further platforms as may be supported by Splunk from time to time) or a web application created by Customer to be accessed by an End User’s browser and that includes the Splunk SDK.

 20.5.
 “Customer Claim” has the meaning set forth in Section 16.1